dsranawat/Project_26/README.md

 🐍 Python Essentials Projects – 7 Day Challenge
-This repository contains a structured collection of Python projects created during a 7-day hands-on learning sprint covering Python Essentials 1 & 2, and a transition into AI/Data Science.
+This repository contains a structured collection of Python projects created during a 7-day hands-on learning sprint covering Python Essentials 1 & 2, and 3 projects showing my grasp into AI and Data Science.

 Each project builds upon concepts such as variables, data types, conditionals, loops, functions, OOP, modules, file handling, and more.
 Two projects show my transition to Data Science / AI